-The pro forma statements of earnings for the nine months ended September 30, 2011, and the year ended December 31, 2010, give effect to the acquisition as if it were completed on January 1, 2010.
-The pro forma balance sheet as of September 30, 2011, gives effect to the acquisition as if it were completed on September 30, 2011.
+The unaudited pro forma condensed combined consolidated statements of earnings for the nine months ended September 30, 2011, and the year ended December 31, 2010, give effect to the acquisition as if it were completed on January 1, 2010.
+The unaudited pro forma condensed combined consolidated balance sheet as of September 30, 2011, gives effect to the acquisition as if it were completed on September 30, 2011.